-- Full-Service Market Research Firms – These companies develop and carryout the full research plan for their clients.
+- Full-Service Marketing Research Firms – These companies develop and carryout the full research plan for their clients.

-- Partial-Service Market Research Firms – These companies offer expertise that address a specific part of the research plan, such as developing methods to collect data (e.g., design surveys), locating research participants or undertaking data analysis.
+- Partial-Service Research Firms – These companies offer expertise that address a specific part of the research plan, such as developing methods to collect data (e.g., design surveys), locating research participants, or undertaking data analysis.

-- Research Tools Suppliers – These firms provide tools used by researchers and include data collection tools (e.g., online surveys), data analysis software and report presentation products.
+- Research Tools Suppliers – These firms provide tools used by researchers and include data collection tools (e.g., survey software), data analysis software, and report presentation products.

 Primary research is collected in a research “instrument” designed to record information for later analysis.
 Marketing researchers use many types of instruments from basic methods that record participant responses to highly advanced electronic measurement where research participants are connected to sophisticated equipment.

 As we see in the next sections, primary data collection offers advantages and disadvantages for the marketer.